vottundev/qubic-game-proposal/README.md

 Our tailored mini-game concept aligns perfectly with Qubic’s vision and community goals.
 By offering an engaging and rewarding experience, the game will serve as a powerful tool to attract users, immerse them in the Qubic ecosystem, and promote interaction with

 ## About Press Play Games
 Press Play is a dynamic Telegram Mini Game studio created by Vottun.

-Vottun is a Web3 dev tool platform that has build a community aimed at bringing the next billion users to Web3.
+Vottun is a Web3 dev tool platform that has built a community of developers that is already building for the Qubic ecosystem.

-Specializing in casual and engaging gaming experiences, Press Play has developed a variety of high-quality, successful mini-apps.

-Press Play focuses on creating accessible games that captivate users, offering tailored experiences across Web2 and Web3 platforms.

 ### Game Concept: *Qubic - Alien Tech Rescue*

+**GOALS:**
+1) Attract new users that learn about Qubic ecosystem playing a casual “Tap2Earn” game”
+2) These new users will creates Qubic wallets to receive Qubic airdrop tokens, increasing Qubic on-chain metrics related to new wallet creation.

+**STORYTELLING:**
-In this digital realm, players must tap to send signals to alien tech for rescue missions, earning $Qubic tokens as rewards.
-Players will progress by completing tasks, leveling up, and unlocking exclusive content.
+In this digital realm, players must tap to send signals to Qubic alien tech to increase the level of Earth technology, in order to be successful players need to interact with a activities that present info about Qubic and its ecosystem, earning $Qubic tokens as rewards for its commitment and points received.
+Players will progress by completing tasks, such creating new Qubic wallet, leveling up, and unlocking exclusive activities.

 ## Game Features
 1. **Tap-to-Earn Mechanic:** Earn rewards by tapping to send signals to aliens.
 2. **Activities & Missions:** Engage in social quests and complete limited-time challenges.
 3. **Progression System:** Level up to unlock abilities, skins, and larger rewards.
-4. **Crypto Integration:** Provide wallets to all players for seamless $Qubic transactions.
+4. **Crypto Integration:** Users need to create Qubic wallets to receive $Qubic airdrop.
-5. **Customizable Tasks:** Qubic-themed quests, skins, and special cards to enhance the experience.
+5. **Customizable Tasks:** Qubic-themed quests, such as special cards to enhance the experience.

 ## Proposed Deliverables
 The following items will be delivered as part of the Qubic Mini-Game development: